 Core Labs >>

-The core laboratories of the Orland Bethel Family Musculoskeletal Research Center (BMRC) will be housed in both the Department of Orthopaedics and the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh School of Medicine.
+The 11 core laboratories of the Orland Bethel Family Musculoskeletal Research Center (BMRC) are housed in both the Department of Orthopaedics and the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh School of Medicine.

 Ferguson Laboratory for Orthopaedic and Spine Research